luavixen/Patella/README.md

 ![](./examples/counter-vid.gif)<br>
 View the [full source](./examples/counter.html) or [try it on JSFiddle](https://jsfiddle.net/luawtf/hL6g4emk/latest).

-Notice how in the above example, the `<button>` doesn't do any extra magic to change it's text when clicked, it just increments the model's click counter, which is "connected" to the button's text in the computed function.
+Notice how in the above example, the `<button>` doesn't do any extra magic to change its text when clicked; it just increments the model's click counter, which is "connected" to the button's text in the computed function.

 Now let's try doing some math, here's a snippet that adds and multiplies two numbers:
 ```javascript